Mconley91/odin-landing-page/README.md

-# odin-landing-page
-a project for TOP foundation's course
+This is a tutorial project required for The Odin Project.
+This website will be a "landing page".